-If the household remains unsatisfied, they may file a grievance with , CE Subcommittee, or CE Regional Lead, either verbally or in writing, within 5 days of the attempted referral.
-The CE, subcommitte or regional lead will respond within 3 days.
+If the household remains unsatisfied, they may file a grievance with CA county contact, CA Subcommittee, or CA Regional Lead, either verbally or in writing, within 5 days of the attempted referral.
+The CA county contact, subcommitte, or regional lead will respond within 3 days.
 If the household does not agree with this local decision, an appeal will be submitted to the CAC for review.